Nesasio/Python-Chat-Application/README.md

 # Python Chat Application
-A Local Area Network based GUI chat application made with python.
+This is a simple LAN based chat application which allows multiple users to chat and share files over a local network.
-For Graphical User Interface customtkinter and tkinter libraries are used.
+For Graphical User Interface customtkinter library was used.

+## Features
+These are the major features of this application:
+- Establishes connection between multiple clients over a local network
+- Allows users to transfer files
+- Login/signup for chat system
+- Chat history is saved

+## Requirements
+The libraries required for the program are:
+- customtkinter
+- threading
+- socket
+- tkinter